pivotal/docs-tas-adapter/install.md

 To configure the experimental Cartographer integration:

-1. Set the value of the `experimental_use_cartographer` property in the `tas-adapter-values.yml
+1. Set the value of the `experimental_use_cartographer` property in the `tas-adapter-values.yaml file.

 ## <a id="install-adapter"></a>Install Application Service Adapter